-Join Mark Thomas for an in-depth discussion in this video Service Desk organizational structure, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video Service Desk organizational structure, part of Cert Prep: ITIL 3 Foundation.

 - There are a couple of types of service desk…structures that you may want to consider,…and each of these structures is largely dependent…on the organization, on your organization,…the objectives, the geographic dispersion,…the technology available to your…organization for this type of structure.…So, let's talk about the first one,…it's called a Local Service Desk.…The easiest to understand really,…the Local Service Desk is essentially co-located or…physically close to the user population that it supports.…So, one building, one service desk, everybody's here,…kind of in the same location.…